connleyfarquhar/WebPong/README.md

 ###### Side-Project, Browser Based Pong Game!

-In-Between active project development i wanted to give my hand at creating a Simple Pong game that functions purely in a Modern Web Browser of choice.
+In-Between active project development i wanted to give my hand at creating a Simple Pong game that functions purely in a Modern Web Browser of choice, this pong game will be no different to the hundereds of projects already existing, extended features may be considered in development.
-Even if the project is successful or not, it remains an interesting alternative project to have worked on!
+Even if the project is successful or not, it remains an interesting alternative project to have worked on.